Matthew-Taber/ss-docs/best-practices/index.md

 ## Authentication Strategy

 Defining your authentication strategy ensures you have standardized authentication practices in line with your SS RBAC scheme.
-SS offers a wide variety of authentication options that can add flexibility and security to your end user’s authentication process.
+SS offers a wide variety of authentication options that can add flexibility and security to your end user's authentication process.

 ### Strong Authentication